samuelescortechini/samuelescortechini/README.md

 🔬 Focus on: 3D Bioprinting, Neuroengineering, Computational Modeling
 🛠️ Tools: Python, Matlab, C++, SolidWorks, Abaqus, OpenCOR, 3Dslicer

-This profile is not just a personal introduction — it's a space where I share selected academic projects and thesis work (both completed and ongoing), to present my skills and interests in a clear and applied way.
+This profile is not just a personal introduction — it's a space where I share selected academic projects and thesis work, to present my skills and interests in a clear and applied way.
 It's intended as a technical portfolio for companies and collaborators interested in biomedical innovation.

 ---